delivery-solutions/ds-proximity-sdk-react-native/README.md

 * Configure license key
 * Add a access token
 * Add a tracking Id
-* Add a location Id unique to your system and configured in the Delivery Solutions portal
+* Add a location Id; unique to your system and configured in the Delivery Solutions portal
 * Implement trigger to start tracking
 * Go on a test drive